danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Data-Cleaning/readme.md

 ![SQL_Mispelled_Text1.jpg](https://github.com/danvuk567/SQL-Best-Practices/blob/main/images/SQL_Mispelled_Text1.jpg?raw=true)

-Now let's refine the query and use the **MAX** function to identify the rows that need to be corrected by replacing category by description as *new_category*.
+Now let's refine the query and use the **MAX** function on *match_word_strength* to identify the rows that need to be corrected by replacing category by description as *new_category*.
 There were 2 cases which we have identified correctly using the query logic.

     WITH category_words AS
     (SELECT